Policies and Important Information

 Patients whose gross family income is 201% to 300% of the current federal poverty guideline will qualify for a discount of 35% applied to the patient responsibility.

 B. ‘Prima Facie’ Write-offs: the hospital may choose to grant Financial Assistance based solely upon the initial determination.
 Any patients who are on state assistance, are unemployed, transient or incompetent may be valid “prima-facie” candidates.
 In such cases, the hospital may not complete full verification or documentation of any request.

 C. Special Consideration Financial Assistance: Uninsured and under-insured Washington and Idaho patients may qualify for a discount.
 Determination will be made by Leadership upon patient’s completion of the Special Consideration Financial Assistance Application and the specified supporting documentation as proof of severe financial hardship or personal loss from time of request based on economic situation.

-D. Tri-State Memorial Hospital emergency room services and outpatient primary care sites will utilize only income and famiy size in determination of Financial Assistance eligibility, per National Health Services Corp.
+D. TriState Health emergency room services and outpatient primary care sites will utilize only income and family size in determination of Financial Assistance eligibility, per National Health Services Corp.
 (NHSC) sliding fee requirements.

 Process for Eligibility Determination